Yelp, TinyCo fined by U.S. for improperly collecting kids' data

 Yelp shares were up 0.3 percent in afternoon trading at $76.79.

-The FTC's complaint against TinyCo alleged that the company targeted young children with many of its apps featuring brightly colored animated characters, which made it subject to the COPPA rule.
+The FTC's complaint against TinyCo alleged that the company targeted young children with many of its apps featuring brightly coloured animated characters, which made it subject to the COPPA rule.

 Many of those apps, which have been downloaded more than 34 million tonnes, included an optional feature that collected e-mail addresses from users, including children younger than age 13.